Fearless Prose

 Editing isn't about criticising your work, but giving constructive advice to help make your story the best it can be.
 I offer fresh eyes to see unrealised potential in your story, and participate in brainstorming to unearth any hidden gems.

-My feedback will always be respectful and considerate because I understand what a huge step it is to trust me with your story, but be prepared for honestly too.
-I will never try to change your unique voice.
+My feedback will always be respectful and considerate because I understand what a huge step it is to share your work, but be prepared for honesty too.

 A developmental edit looks at the big picture of your story including: